 Patients with a prior history of non-melanoma skin cancer or with any of the predisposing factors as mentioned above must receive regular complete skin examinations.

-It is the most effective method of prevention if taken care of since childhood.
-This requires behavioural changes and includes regular application of sunscreen, proper clothing, wearing sunglasses and avoiding exposure to sun during peak hours.
+It is the most effective method of prevention.
+Includes regular application of sunscreen, proper clothing, wearing sunglasses and avoiding exposure to sun during peak hours.

 Treatment of precursor lesions

 A variety of treatment options are available for management of AK.
 While isolated lesions can be treated with liquid nitrogen cryotherapy, multiple lesions are treated with a course of 5-fluorouracil.

 - Use of condoms and vaccination to prevent the transmission of HPV

 - Use of low dose retinoids and interferons as systemic chemopreventive agents, for example Accutane

 - Topical application of DNA repair enzymes in liposomes

 - Topical immune modifiers that stimulate cutaneous immunity to kill malignant cells